andrepbo/andrepbo.github.io/index.md

 ## About Me

-I’m a Software Engineer and Tech Lead with over 12 years of experience delivering scalable backend solutions.
-My technical expertise includes Node.js, NestJS, REST APIs, Microservices, cloud platforms (AWS, Azure, GCP), and database technologies.

-Passionate about leading teams and crafting clean, maintainable code, I hold a PhD in Computer Science and have international experience working in Brazil, Portugal, and the UK.
+Software engineer with proven track record in leading technical projects and developing robust software solutions, with a primary focus on backend technologies.
+Expertise includes Node.js, REST APIs, cloud platforms, Microsoft Azure, AWS, microservices, and both relational and non-relational databases, among other skills.

+Skilled in utilizing modern technologies across various development frameworks and proficient in managing the system development lifecycle from conception to deployment.
+Adept at creating client-focused solutions using continuous delivery and agile methodologies.

+Holds a bachelor’s, master’s, and PhD in Computer Science, obtained in Brazil and Portugal (dual nationality).
+Fluent in English, acquired while living in England, with additional certifications that demonstrate in-depth knowledge of the technologies used daily.

 ---